Arden Cogar Jr.

 When did you begin participating/competing in lumberjack sports and the STIHL® TIMBERSPORTS® Series?

 I ran my first chainsaw in competition at age 8.
 I chopped for the first time in competition at age 12.
 I started competing on the STIHL TIMBERSPORTS Series at age 17.
-2012 will be my 25th year on the STIHL TIMBERSPORTS Series.
+2017 will be my 30th year on the STIHL TIMBERSPORTS Series.
+If all goes well, I hope to make my 24th STIHL TIMBERSPORTS Finals this year at Milwaukee.

 How do you train for the STIHL TIMBERSPORTS Series and other lumberjack competitions?

 My training varies based on the time of year.
-When I'm "in season" (from May until September), my strength training is about "maintaining" or keeping as much strength as I've accumulated during the off season.
-To that end, I'll strength train 3 days a week and event train 4 days a week (alternating days) unless I have a contest on the weekend.
+When I'm "in season" (from May until September), my strength training is about "maintaining" or keeping as much strength as I've accumulated during the offseason.
+To that end, I'll strength train three days a week and event train three days a week (alternating days) unless I have a contest on the weekend.
 If I have a contest, I'll weight train on Monday and Wednesday and event train on Tuesday and Thursday.
-When I'm "out of season" I strength train 4 to 5 days a week with at least one event training session intermingled.
+When I'm "out of season" I strength train four to five days a week with at least one event training session intermingled.

 Are you related to any current or former STIHL TIMBERSPORTS Series competitors?